 I was born in Hong Kong and was privileged to be exposed to both Traditional Chinese Medicine (TCM) and Modern Western Medicine at an early age.
 It was embedded in my everyday life when we spoke about which vegetables are cooling and which fruits are warming.
 As a child, I was often sick and required frequent visits to the hospital.
 However, it was not until my teenage years through experiencing excruciating back pains that I discovered the “miracles” of TCM.
 At the time, the back pains were so severe I could not stand or walk for long periods of time without rest.
 Eventually, my mother found a TCM practitioner in Chinatown through a friend and I visited him every day for two months.
 Little did I know that those two months were to change my life forever.
-Years later, I enrolled in the Toronto School of Traditional Chinese Medicine.
+Years later, I enrolled into the Toronto School of Traditional Chinese Medicine.

 I believe that there is always more than one solution to every challenge and creativity can be an incredible source to allow us in finding multiple solutions.
 When I am not at the clinic, I also engage in community organizing in a variety of ways.
-I am the founder of the Where Are You From Collective (WAYF), an art-based and activism program that aims to build capacity for marginalized and racialized Queer and Trans people, as well as connecting diasporic racialized Queer and Trans communities.
-WAYF celebrates racialized Queer and Trans identities, creative expressions, endeavors, and achievements by offering workshops, events, and creating an online platform for self-representation.
+The focus of my work is through the lens of trauma-informed approaches, healing justice, restorative justice, and transformative justice.
+I am currently studying in my Masters of Social Work as well.